Model-free Vehicle Tracking and State Estimation in Point Cloud Sequences: LiDAR-SOT Benchmark

 Suppose the dataset has $N$ tracklets $\mathcal{T}^{1:N}=\{\mathcal{T}^{1}, \mathcal{T}^{2}, ...\mathcal{T}^{N}\}$ with lengths $L^{1:N}=\{L^{1}, L^{2}, ..., L^{N}\}$.
 We refer to the $i$-th frame in the $j$-th sequence $\mathcal{T}^j$ as $\mathcal{T}^{j}_{i}$, which contains the point cloud $P^{j}_{i}$ and a bounding box $\widetilde{B}^{j}_{i}$.
 The box $\widetilde{B}^{j}_{i} \triangleq \{\widetilde{C}^j_i, \widetilde{S}^{j}_{i}\}$ describes the size and state of an object.
 In our benchmark, $\widetilde{C}_i^j$ are the length, width and height of a 3D cuboid, and the state $\widetilde{S}_{i}^{j}\triangleq[\widetilde{x}_i^j, \widetilde{y}_i^j, \widetilde{z}_i^j, \widetilde{\theta}_i^j]$ represents the 3D coordinates of the object's center and the heading.
 We only consider 4DOF instead of 6DOF because roll and pitch deviations are usually aligned to the road for autonomous driving.
 For a tracklet $\mathcal{T}^j$, it also contains the shape ground-truth of target object $\widetilde{M}^j$.

-For an arbitrary tracklet $\mathcal{T}^j$, the algorithms are fed with point cloud $\{P_{1:L^j}^j\}$ and first frame ground-truth bounding box $\widetilde{B}_1^j$.
+For an arbitrary tracklet $\mathcal{T}^j$, the algorithms are fed with point cloud $\{P_{1:L^j}^j\}$ and the ground-truth bounding box $\widetilde{B}_1^j$ in the first frame.
 The outputs are the estimated states $\{S_{2:L^{j}}^{j}\}$ and completed object shape $M^j$.
 Note that we assume the size of an object remains unchanged, thus it keeps the value as $\widetilde{C}_{1}^{j}$ in subsequent frames.
 This assumption is generally held for rigid objects such as vehicles.

-The algorithms can run under either the online or the offline setting.
-The online setting restricts the algorithms to access point cloud data $\{P_{1:L^{j}}^L\}$ by order, and output and fix the estimation results before getting the next frame input.
+The algorithms can run under either online or offline setting.
+The online setting restricts the algorithms to access point cloud data $\{P_{1:L^{j}}^L\}$ by order, and output the estimation results before getting the next frame input.
 The offline setting, in comparison, poses no constraints.
 In this paper, we concentrate on the online setting because it fits both on-the-road autonomous driving and offline applications.